 Please note: Lavender Graduation is an annual celebration intended to bring the entire GLBT community together to celebrate the success of our students.
 ANY GLBT STUDENT can participate in Lavender Graduation.
 (Students don’t need to have been involved in any GLBT student organizations or have engaged with the GLBT Center prior to graduation.)
 We invite all GLBT graduates to participate and be recognized.

-If you will be graduating in 2018 (spring, summer or fall) and would like to participate in Lavender Graduation, please check this page in January 2018 for more details.
+If you will be graduating in 2019 (spring, summer or fall) and would like the participate in Lavender Graduation, please register online here.